Welcome logistics managers! If you are someone who

 Format: find QUERY

-Find contacts whose name, tags, or assets contain jo:
+Find contacts whose name, tags, or assets contain jo

 find jo

-3 matches were found, each with jo found in a different field and at different positions.
+found in a different field and at different positions.

 Displays all contacts.